MokuaEnock/Python-Apis/cleaning.md

 - Join
 - Impute, if possible
 It's important to do this upfront so that subsequent data cleaning will not have to be repeated.

+## Address Tidiness After Structural Issues and Before Content Issues

+After addressing missing data the next logical step is cleaning for tidiness.
+Statistician, Hadley Wickham, is the pioneer of tidy data, and in his paper, 'Tidy data' (The Journal of Statistical Software, vol. 59, 2014), he makes these key points:

+- Tidy datasets are easy to manipulate
+- Tidy datasets with data quality issues are almost always easier to clean than untidy datasets with the same issues

+This means it's generally best to clean structural issues first, like tidiness, and then clean content issues, like quality.